lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 the scalar Dirac equation.
 However there is an option to use the full Dirac equation.

 <div onclick="elm = document.getElementById('diraccore'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-Click here to see how to calculate core levels with the Dirac equation.</div>
+Click here to see how to calculate core levels from the Dirac equation.</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="diraccore">{:/}

 ... to be completed